redhat-developer/app-services-cli/CONTRIBUTING.md

 #### `make pkger`

-Packages static assets into the binary
+Packages static assets into the binary.

 ### `make generate`